Skip to content

 There’s a chance that you’ll be able to vote in different elections on the same day, so you may be given more than one ballot paper.

-Take your time to read everything properly.
-There will be instructions on the ballot paper and on posters in the polling station.
+Take your time to read everything properly – there will be instructions on the ballot paper and on posters in the polling station.
+You can also ask polling station staff for help on how to mark your ballot paper, but they cannot provide you with information about election candidates or suggest who or what to vote for.

 Take your ballot paper into a polling booth.
 These are private, screened areas designed so that no one else can see how you vote.
 If it’s busy, you may have to wait for a free booth.
 Make sure you give people plenty of space, so everyone can cast their vote in secret.

-Clearly mark your ballot paper with an X – not a tick – next to the candidate you would like to vote for.
+Clearly mark your ballot paper with an X – not a tick – next to the candidate or option you would like to vote for.

-Unless instructed otherwise, you must vote for only one candidate.
+Unless instructed otherwise, you must vote for only one candidate or option.

 Important!

-Do not write anything to identify yourself in any way on the ballot paper as this will mean that your vote will be voided and wouldn’t be counted for the election – voting must be anonymous.
+Do not write anything to identify yourself in any way on the ballot paper, such as your name or a signature, as this will mean your vote will be voided and won’t be counted.
+Voting must be anonymous.

 Help for people who are visually impaired